 Phase 4 continued the process of discerning the architectural features, but the very method that I was employing, amateurish and dilettante though it was, also revealed an unexpected idea, that what I was deconstructing this drawing into was in fact an abstract painting, and why should an abstract painting not be evinced?

 Phase 5 extended phase 4, beginning to recognise some extraordinarily complex geometrical constructions, in the arches especially, which clarified that this could not have been a hasty sketch by the artist, but would have been worked out over a period of time - days for most humans, probably just hours for Leonardo; and that it would have needed geometrical instruments, most of which had either not yet been invented, or had been, but were proscribed because science was anathema to the ruling clerics.

-At which point I realised I could go no further, but that the idea of an abstract painting might be a fun way to fill in some of the boredom, and add another piece to my series.
-I called it "Leonardo Reconstructed", and it is available for you to download here, and finish colouring in yourself, next time you find yourself simultaneously bored and creative.
+At which point I realised I could go no further, but that the idea of an abstract painting might be a fun way to fill in some of the empty spaces, and add another piece to my series "The Artist Was Bored".
+I have called it "Deconstructing Leonardo", and it is available for you to download here, and finish colouring in yourself, next time you find yourself simultaneously bored and creative.